cloudflare/cloudflare-docs/products/access/src/content/common-access-configurations/digital-ocean-example.md

 ## Match Unix usernames to SSO IDs

 Cloudflare Access takes the identity from a token and short-lived certificates to authorize the user.
 Access matches rely on the identity that precedes an email domain.
-For example, if the user identity in your Okta or GSuite IdP is `jdoe@example.com`, Access attempts to match that identity to the Unix user `jdoe`.
+For example, if the user identity in your Okta or Google Workspace IdP is `jdoe@example.com`, Access attempts to match that identity to the Unix user `jdoe`.

 Return to the SSH session with your droplet to complete this step.
 Our example user is `srhea@cloudflare.com`, which matches the Access policy because the identity belongs to the `@cloudflare.com` domain.